Nationwide Insurance Review

 Nationwide is rated 2.9/5 by WalletHub’s editors, based on customer reviews, sample insurance quotes and ratings from organizations such as J.D.
 Power and the Better Business Bureau (BBB).
 Nationwide reviews from consumers tend to focus on good customer service and quick claims payments.
 Plus, its NAIC rating is 1.07, which means Nationwide has received fewer complaints than the average car insurance provider.
 The company was accredited by the BBB in 1955.

 - Reviews on WalletHub: 3.8/5

 - J.D.
 Power: 4.1/5

 - BBB: A+

 Nationwide Auto Insurance Review Highlights

-Rank — Bottom quartile among major car insurance companies, according to WalletHub’s price comparison.
+Rank — Most expensive quartile among major car insurance companies, according to WalletHub’s price comparison.

 Top Discounts — SmartRide® (up to 40%), multi-policy, good student, safe driving, and anti-theft.